 The fourth industrial revolution.
-It will synthesize Artificial Intelligence (AI), IoT and the cloud to make manufacturing and production easier, more efficient, more streamlined and more flexible than ever.
-It will be also be more economical and cost-effective.
+It will synthesize Artificial Intelligence (AI), IoT, and the cloud to make manufacturing and production easier, more efficient, more streamlined, and more flexible than ever.
+It will also be more economical and cost-effective.

 Most SEA countries are looking into adapting new tech to make manufacturing and production cheaper and more efficient.
-Autonomy is not only beneficial for cars, it would also help manufacturing and production with the use robots for safer and more precise work.
-Once 5G has been rolled-out, even smaller companies will be able to use robotics in their assembly line.
+Autonomy is not only beneficial for cars, it would also help manufacturing and production with the use of robots for safer and more precise work.
+Once 5G has been rolled out, even smaller companies will be able to use robotics in their assembly line.

 Pros and Cons of 5G

 We’ve now seen the possibilities of having 5G and its effect on SEA countries.
 Let’s now dive in deeper to see the pros and cons of 5G.

 5G tech and applications could spell huge amounts of revenue in the global market.
 Asia, in general, is emerging as a new technological hub, a digital powerhouse, and it would definitely be a competitive edge from an economic standpoint.
 If SEA pushes through with the rollout of 5G this 2020, it would drive investments from all over the world and Asia would be the one to lead the tech industry.

 Way of Life

 Most of the benefits on the surface of 5G are targeted towards consumers.
 Faster mobile internet access, using IoT in their homes, driverless cars, smart cities, and so on.
 It will shift the lifestyle of the consumer more into the integration of smart things in their home.
 Technology is basically trying to think of solutions to make life easier.